kamileyagci/dsc-phase-1-project/README.md

         * Remove old movies with release year before 1990; focus on past 30 years.
         * Remove outlier movies with very low budget (<$10,000,000) and very high profit rate (>30).
     * Data Visualization and Correlation Calculation: Scatter Plots for 'Profit vs Production Budget' and 'Profit Rate vs Production Rate'
-    * Detail look at the ''Profit vs Production Budget' at different budget ranges: Data Visualization, Correlation and Median profit Rate.
+    * Detailed look at the ''Profit vs Production Budget' at different budget ranges: Data Visualization, Correlation and Median profit Rate.

 8. Analyse Business Question 2: Is there a correlation between the ratings and the profit?
     * Use the subset of the data created for Business Question 1.
     * Data Visualization and Correlation Calculation: Scatter 'Profit vs Average Rating' and 'Profit Rate vs Average Rating'.

 9. Analyse Business Question 3: Which directors and writers make the most profit?
-    * Create a subset of the data with the selected/required columns for Question 3 and Question 4.
+    * Create a subset of the data with the selected/required columns for Question 3.
-    * Filter data specifed for Question 3 & 4:
+    * Filter data specifed for Question 3:
-        i) Remove duplicate movies.
+        * Remove duplicate movies.
-        ii) Remove old movies with release year before 1990; focus on past 30 years. iii) Remove the names of the dead people. iv) Select the high budget movies (production_budget > $100,000,000).
+        * Remove old movies with release year before 1990; focus on past 30 years.
+        * Remove the names of the dead people.
+        * Select the high budget movies (production_budget > $100,000,000).
 This selection is based on the analysis for Question 1.
     * Most Profitable Directors:
-        i) Remove the directors with less than 2 movies ii) GroupBy Directors and calculate the median Profit and median Profit Rate ii) Data Visualization: Bar Graphs for Profit and Profit Rate.
-Top names will be displayed only. iv) Find the intersection of the names on the two lists/bar graphs: Profit and Profit Rate.
+        * Remove the directors with less than 2 movies
+        * GroupBy Directors and calculate the median Profit and median Profit Rate
+        * Data Visualization: Bar Graphs for Profit and Profit Rate.
+Top names will be displayed only.
+        * Find the intersection of the names on the two lists/bar graphs: Profit and Profit Rate.
     * Most Profitable Writers:
         Apply the same analysis as directors.
     * Most Profitable Actors: